darthwalsh/bin/apps/github.pr.dash.md

 **Verdict:** no drop-in replacement exists.
 The cron-file-read pattern is genuinely novel.

 ## v1 Release PLAN.md
+- [ ] Consider moving from terminal to macOS status bar, or somehow surface into obisidian daily notes?

 AI-generated plan before releasing this as a pypi package:

 | #   | task                                                                                                                       | notes                                                                                                                                      |